-In the courtroom, footage from police officer dashboard and body-worn cameras is frequently utilized by prosecutors and defense attorneys alike in order to show officers’ interactions with victims, witnesses, and defendants.
+In the courtroom, footage from police officer body-worn cameras and dashboard cameras is frequently utilized by prosecutors and defense attorneys alike in order to show officers’ interactions with victims, witnesses, and defendants.
 This footage provides a detailed, firsthand account of what happened during a police encounter, increasing transparency and accountability.

-Dashboard and body camera footage is often admitted at trial to corroborate an officer’s version of the circumstances regarding an arrest.
+Footage from police officer body-worn cameras and dashboard cameras is often admitted at trial to corroborate an officer’s version of the circumstances regarding an arrest.
 To that end, state and federal courts have acknowledged that this type of footage is a useful tool in verifying an officer’s testimony.
 See People v.
 Fenton, 2017 NY Slip Op.
 51977 (N.Y.
 City Ct.
 Dec.
 14, 2017) (finding officer “credibly testified and her testimony was corroborated by body camera footage”); Reyna v.
 State, 2017 Tex.
 App.
 LEXIS 6202, at *10 (Tex.
 Ct.
 App.
 July 6, 2017) (concluding that dashboard camera video corroborated the officer’s testimony that the traffic stop was supported by reasonable suspicion).
-Further, courts have found that assertions in affidavits—taken in connection with body camera videos and the officers’ accounts of what occurred—present accurate summaries of police interactions.
+Further, courts have found that assertions in affidavits—taken in connection with body-worn camera videos and the officers’ accounts of what occurred—present accurate summaries of police interactions.
 See United States v.
 McKee, 157 F. Supp.
 3d 879, 898 (D. Nev.
 Jan.
 26, 2016).

 Additionally, dashboard and body camera footage can increase police transparency and accountability, and the footage can be used by officers to dispel allegations that a defendant’s rights were violated.
 For example, in City of Topeka v.
 Murdock, a Kansas court found the consent exception to the search warrant requirement was met when body camera footage depicted the defendant telling the officer, “Well, come in.”
 City of Topeka v.
 Murdock, No. 116, 213, 2018 Kan.
 App.
 Unpub.
 LEXIS 12, at *7 (Kan.
 Ct.
 App.
 Jan.
 12, 2018).
 In another case, a federal district court in Wisconsin held that a defendant’s Miranda rights were not violated where body camera footage showed that the defendant’s statements were volunteered, and not in response to questions from law enforcement.
 United States v.
 Kitchenakow, 149 F. Supp.
 3d 1062, 1071 (E.D.
 Wis.
 March 2, 2016).

-However, the use of body camera footage in a courtroom setting is subject to various rules of evidence and legal considerations.
+However, the use of footage from police officer body-worn cameras in a courtroom setting is subject to various rules of evidence and legal considerations.
 First, video recordings must be authenticated to be admitted as evidence, meaning a witness with knowledge of the contents of the recording must testify.
 Fed.
 R. Evid.
 901(a).
 With body cameras, this footage is typically authenticated by testimony from the officer who drove the car or wore the body camera.

 Further, before body camera footage can be admitted into evidence during trial, it will be subjected to at least three key considerations by the trial judge.
 For one, the judge will consider whether the body camera footage contains hearsay—a statement made outside of the current trial or hearing that is being offered into evidence to prove the truth of the matter asserted in the statement.
 Fed.
 R. Evid.
 801(c).
 Hearsay is generally inadmissible unless it falls under an exception to the rule.
 Accordingly, while body camera footage itself is not hearsay, any oral or nonverbal assertions contained in that footage that are offered for the truth of the matter asserted must fall under a hearsay exception in order to be admitted into evidence.
 For example, if a body camera captures footage of the victim identifying the defendant, it may be admissible under the “out-of-court identification” exception to the hearsay rule.
 In re T.W., 8th Dist.
 Cuyahoga No. 105346, 2017-Ohio-8875, ¶ 18.